 White blood cells are vital components of the blood.
 Their role is to fight infection, and they are essential for health and well-being.

-A low white blood cell count can signal that something is destroying the cells faster than they are being made, or that the body is producing too few of them.
+A low white blood cell count can signal that an injury or condition is destroying cells faster than they are being made, or that the body is producing too few of them.

-White blood cells account for approximately 1 percent of the total blood cells, and they are essential to normal immune function.
+White blood cells make up around 1 percent of all blood cells, and they are essential to regular function in the immune system.
 White blood cells are also known as leukocytes.

 There are several different types of white blood cells, each with varying responsibilities:

-- Lymphocytes are vital for producing antibodies that help the body to defend itself against bacteria, viruses, and other perceived threats
+- Lymphocytes: These are vital for producing antibodies that help the body to defend itself against bacteria, viruses, and other threats.

-- Neutrophils are powerful white blood cells that destroy bacteria and fungi
+- Neutrophils: These are powerful white blood cells that destroy bacteria and fungi.

-- Basophils alert the body to infections by secreting chemicals into the bloodstream, mostly to combat allergies
+- Basophils: These alert the body to infections by secreting chemicals into the bloodstream, mostly to combat allergies.

-- Eosinophils are responsible for destroying parasites and cancer cells, and they are part of an allergic response
+- Eosinophils: These are responsible for destroying parasites and cancer cells, and they are part of an allergic response

-- Monocytes are responsible for attacking and breaking down germs or bacteria that enter a person's body
+- Monocytes: These are responsible for attacking and breaking down germs or bacteria that enter the body.